Lorenzo Ghiberti: Gates of Paradise multiple descriptive panels

 Saul was the king of Israel.
 God said Saul was not the chosen king to lead God's people.

-Samuel, a prophet, who was sent by God to search for a new king.
-David was brought back to Saul like David and had become his armor bearer and had him carry his shield.
-A war was between Israel and Egypt (shown throughout the photograph).
-Goliath promised his armies work quit if someone could kill him.
-David was skilled at killing beast from protecting his sheep, as a herdsman, and hit Goliath with a rock and killed him with his own sword (shown at the bottom of the photograph).
+Samuel, a prophet, was sent by God to search for a new king.
+David was brought back to Saul.
+Saul liked David, so David became his armour bearer and carried his shield.
+There was a war between Israel and Egypt (shown throughout the photograph).
+Goliath, an Israeli general, promised that his army would quit if someone could kill him.
+David was skilled at killing beasts from protecting his sheep as a herdsman.
+He hit Goliath with a rock and killed him with his own sword (shown at the bottom of the photograph).